OLAM CHESED:

 Program Design and Facilitation, Executive Director Kavod v'Nichum

 Prior to joining Kavod v’Nichum, Sarit (she/her) trained as an end-of-life doula through INELDA (International End Of Life Doula Association) and produced a podcast and a newsletter called The Be.Side Project focused on where Judaism intersected with the end of life.
-Sarit has worked for a number of Jewish organizations that seek to weave connections to ancient Jewish rituals and values through modern connection and understanding including OneTable, Repair the World, PresenTense, DOROT, and Hillel.
-Sarit is an alumna of the Wagner School for Public Service at NYU (MPA-PNP, 2012) and the Ruskay Institute for Jewish Professional Leadership (2017).
+Sarit has worked for a number of Jewish organizations that seek to weave connections to ancient Jewish rituals and values through modern connection and understanding, including OneTable, Repair the World, PresenTense, DOROT, and Hillel.
+Sarit is an alumna of the Wagner School for Public Service at NYU (MPA-PNP, 2012), the Ruskay Institute for Jewish Professional Leadership (2017), and the Columbia Business Institute for Jewish Executive Leadership in partnership with UJA-Federation of New York.
 Sarit lives in Maplewood, NJ with her partner, Ari, and their daughter, Adira.
 Sarit is a member of the Chevra Kadisha at Congregation Beth El in South Orange, NJ.

 With deep gratitude to the advisors who helped us conceive of and build Olam Chesed: